JackSzwergold/Writing/memories/Playing on the Beach and Finding a Weird Hatch Under the Boardwalk.md

 Meeting him on the boardwalk were a few other guys who looked like him.
 One of them a bit cleaner, and a bit slicker.
 They all looked us over but clearly knew we were kids.
 Eventually after a short converstaion, they all walked away and waved at us and also added an occasional “No!” to the mix; wagging their fingers and pointing down under the boardwalk.

 We all waved back and got back to playing.
 But tossing a ball wasn’t anywhere as much fun as gossiping and theorizing on what was under that hatch.
 “What do you think that was there?” one kid asked.
 And we all had no idea.
-This went on for a few more minutes until someoene said, “I gotta go home!” and soon enough we all gotta go home
+This went on for a few more minutes until someoene said, “I gotta go home!” and soon enough we all gotta go home.

+And before you knew it I was up on the boardwalk headed back to Ocean Parkway with some seagulls squawking overhead and old people sitting around staring at the sea and doing not much of anything else.

 ***